salinkhadka/softconnect/README.md

 # SoftConnect – Student Social Media App

-**SoftConnect** is a cross-platform social media app built with Flutter and Dart, designed especially for students of Softwarica College.
-The app enables students to connect through posts, messaging, and real-time notifications, while offering modern features such as offline caching, biometric login, and dynamic theming.
+**SoftConnect** is a cross-platform social media web application built with the MERN stack (MongoDB, Express, React, Node.js), designed especially for students of Softwarica College.
+The app enables students to connect through posts, messaging, and real-time notifications, while providing an admin panel for managing users, posts, and viewing analytics on user activity and content.
+The system also supports multiple user roles for access control.

 ---